 Lausanne, Switzerland, September 21, 2017 - When the first international beach volleyball circuit was launched in 1989/90, it featured just three tournaments and a total prize purse of $140,000.
 Last season, $800,000 were up for grabs at the Swatch Beach Volleyball FIVB World Tour Finals alone.

-Nowadays, FIVB Beach Volleyball World Tour events are held throughout the year and in countries across the world.
+FIVB Beach Volleyball World Tour events are now held all year round and in countries across the world.
 And the development of the competition has also brought rapid changes in training methods.
-Today, the top teams in the world enjoy all-round care from a host of experts.
+The top teams in the world now enjoy all-round care from a host of experts.